lakillo/archaeology-machine-learning/CONTRIBUTING.md

 If you do have a github account:
 * introduce yourself to the community by posting a message on our [community introductions issue](https://github.com/lakillo/archaeology-machine-learning/issues/7)
-* report a mistake or error in the repository contents by [creating an issue](https://github.com/lakillo/archaeology-machine-learning/issues/new)
+* report a mistake, error, or missing section in the repository contents by [creating an issue](https://github.com/lakillo/archaeology-machine-learning/issues/new)

 ### 🪴 intermediate
 * add examples to the main repository README file following the [repo style guide](https://github.com/lakillo/archaeology-machine-learning/blob/main/CONTRIBUTING.md#repo-style-guide)